LearningRegistry/LearningRegistry/README.md

 * Create a virtualenv for Learning Registry.

 >       mkvirtualenv --no-site-packages --distribute learning-registry

+* Install the required python packages into the virtualenv.
+The `mkvirtualenv` command will automatically activate the newly created virtualenv.

+>       pip install pylons pyparsing couchdb restkit lxml iso8601plus

 * Change directory to the root of the cloned Learning Registry git repository.